tanu-khanuja/starwars_survey/README.md

 # Star Wars Movie and Character Analysis

-## Overview
+## Project Overview

-This project focuses on data cleaning and analysis using FiveThirtyEight's Star Wars survey data.
-The primary goal is to clean the dataset for further analysis and to explore insights into movie rankings, view counts, and character familiarity among Star Wars fans.
+This project focuses on cleaning and analyzing data from FiveThirtyEight's Star Wars survey.
+The primary goal is to prepare the dataset for further analysis and extract insights about movie rankings, view counts, and character popularity amongs men and women.

 ## Project Structure